infobloxopen/bloxone-python-client/src/redirect/docs/CustomRedirectsApi.md

 Create Custom Redirect.

 Use this method to create a Custom Redirect object.
-You can configure BloxOne Cloud to redirect traffic to the Infoblox redirect page or a custom redirect destination.
-BloxOne Cloud allows you to apply multiple redirect actions and integrate BloxOne Cloud with third-party proxies, secure web gateways, blackholes, honeypots and sinkhole solutions.
+You can configure Infoblox Cloud to redirect traffic to the Infoblox redirect page or a custom redirect destination.
+Infoblox Cloud allows you to apply multiple redirect actions and integrate Infoblox Cloud with third-party proxies, secure web gateways, blackholes, honeypots and sinkhole solutions.
 Required: - name - data

 ### Example